Shie1ded/seng438_a1_g8/A3/seng438-a3-team_8.md

 # 3 A detailed description of the testing strategy for the new unit test

+Goal for creating new unit test was to get as much coverage as possible.

+Statement Coverage:
+- definition
+- how to increase it

+Branch Coverage:
+- definition
+- how to increase it

+Method Coverage:
+- definition
+- how to increase it

+What we did for each test case

 1. create test cases based on specifications / requirements of the method
+- could explain more
-2. ran the test cases with EclEmma coverage
+3. ran the test cases with EclEmma coverage
-3. check to see which section of the method has not been tested
+4. check to see which section of the method has not been tested
+- lines that were either red or yellow
-4. for missing branch/conditional coverage, understood which condition has not been checked and create additional test cases for that case
+6. for missing branch/conditional coverage, understood which condition has not been checked and create additional test cases for that case
+- could explain more

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage